 Fast forward many years and wouldn’t you know it I married a rib fanatic just like my dad!
 Lou, my husband, is also a huge BBQ Chicken fan and loves this Honey Sriracha Chicken Recipe too.
 I think many men feel some draw to the good ole BBQ.
 Maybe it is the fire, chunks of meat and pokey tools that sometimes look like spears that bring them back to their cave man days.
 I don’t know what it is but BBQ Ribs are just as serious with my husband as they were with my Dad.

 I don’t mean to harp on it but for my dad ribs were serious business.
 If they didn’t “fall off the bone” the moment that first delicious bite was taken well there was a problem Houston.
-He was never rude about with the wait staff he was just disappointed like a kid that picked the wrong colour popsickle out of the box!
+He was never rude to the wait staff he was just disappointed like a kid that picked the wrong colour popsicle out of the box!

 I myself don’t actually get to make this recipe.
 It is Lou (my husband) who insists that he is the guardian of the ribs or and chicken!
 He also loves this Honey Sriracha Chicken Recipe.